nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 1. Deleting a task from a selected internship.

-    1. Prerequisites: An internship application is selected and displayed on the right panel.
+    1. Prerequisites: An internship application is selected using the `select` command and displayed on the right panel.
 The selected internship contains at least one task.

     3. Test case: `deltask 1`<br>